dvdmchl/frp/README.md

 # FRP - Family Resource Planner and Organizer

 FRP is a comprehensive application designed to help families efficiently manage their day-to-day tasks and resources.
-The app includes modules for managing family members, calendars, tasks, shopping lists, family accounting, discount cards, property, and even the care of pets and plants.
 It aims to simplify and streamline family life, offering all the necessary tools for a well-organized household.

 ## Features